BulykLab/PU1-colocalization-analysis/README.md

 ```
 cd ${THIS_DIR}/JLIM/scripts

-# The code expects R/3.6.3 and pythone 2.7
+# The code expects R/3.6.3 and python 2.7
 # It currently loads a module, but feel free to comment it out
 bash job_run_jlim_all_loci.sh
 ```